CenturyLinkLabs/dockerfile-from-image/README.md

     ONBUILD WORKDIR /usr/src/app
     ONBUILD RUN [ ! -e Gemfile ] || bundle install --system

+### How Does It Work?

+When an image is constructed from a Dockerfile, each instruction in the Dockerfile results in a new layer.
+You can see all of the image layers by using the `docker images` command with the (soon-to-deprecated) `--tree` flag.

+    $ docker images --treee
+    Warning: '--tree' is deprecated, it will be removed soon.
+See usage.
+    └─511136ea3c5a Virtual Size: 0 B Tags: scratch:latest
+      └─1e8abad02296 Virtual Size: 121.8 MB
+        └─f106b5d7508a Virtual Size: 121.8 MB
+          └─0ae4b97648db Virtual Size: 690.2 MB
+            └─a2df34bb17f4 Virtual Size: 808.3 MB Tags: buildpack-deps:latest
+              └─86258af941f7 Virtual Size: 808.6 MB
+                └─1dc22fbdefef Virtual Size: 846.7 MB
+                  └─00227c86ea87 Virtual Size: 863.7 MB
+                    └─564e6df9f1e2 Virtual Size: 1.009 GB
+                      └─55a2d383d743 Virtual Size: 1.009 GB
+                        └─367e535883e4 Virtual Size: 1.154 GB
+                          └─a47bb557ed2a Virtual Size: 1.154 GB
+                            └─0d4496202bc0 Virtual Size: 1.157 GB
+                              └─5db44b586412 Virtual Size: 1.446 GB
+                                └─bef6f00c8d6d Virtual Size: 1.451 GB
+                                  └─5f9bee597a47 Virtual Size: 1.451 GB
+                                    └─bb98b84e0658 Virtual Size: 1.452 GB
+                                      └─6556c531b6c1 Virtual Size: 1.552 GB
+                                        └─569e14fd7575 Virtual Size: 1.552 GB
+                                          └─fc3a205ba3de Virtual Size: 1.555 GB
+                                            └─5fd3b530d269 Virtual Size: 1.555 GB
+                                              └─6bdb3289ca8b Virtual Size: 1.555 GB
+                                                └─011aa33ba92b Virtual Size: 1.555 GB Tags: ruby:2, ruby:2.1, ruby:2.1.1, ruby:latest

+Each one of these layers is the result of executing an instruction in a Dockerfile.
+In fact, if you do a `docker inspect` on any one of these layers you can see the instruction that was used to generate that layer.

+    $ docker inspect 011aa33ba92b
+    [{
+      . . .
+      "ContainerConfig": {
+        "Cmd": [
+            "/bin/sh",
+            "-c",
+            "#(nop) ONBUILD RUN [ ! -e Gemfile ] || bundle install --system"
+        ],
+        . . .
+    }]

+The output above has been truncated, but nested within the *ContainerConfig* data you'll find the Dockerfile command that generated this layer (in this case it was an `ONBUILD` instruction).

+The *dockerfile-from-image* script works by simply walking backward through the layer tree and collecting the commands stored with each layer.
+When the script reaches the first tagged layer (or the root of the tree) it stops and displays the (reversed) list of commands.

 ### Limitations
 As the *dockerfile-from-image* script walks the list of layers contained in the image it stops when it reaches the first tagged layer.
 It is assumed that a layer